Quantinar: a blockchain p2p ecosystem for honest scientific research

 \subsection{Features}

 Quantinar's features are designed to benefit the scientific community as a whole.
 The main planned or already implemented features are summarized in Table \ref{table:feature}.
 In particular, Quantinar answers the needs of three main categories of users.
-By offering open access of courselet and certification, students and professionals are able to acquire more skills necessary for their careers.
+By offering open access to CLs and certification, students and professionals can acquire skills necessary for their careers.
 By offering a classroom and the possibility to reuse other users' courselets, universities and professors can attract more students and gain online visibility.
-Finally, researchers increase their reputation by creating transparent and reproducible research, reviewing other users publications and share knowledge via a simplified publication and communication channel.
+Finally, researchers increase their reputation by creating transparent and reproducible research, reviewing other users' publications, and share knowledge via a simplified publication and communication channel.